Frank Haith: Infractions

 An investigation in the Nevin Shapiro scandal at Miami's football program also uncovered impropriety in the men's basketball program.
 After 2 1/2 years of investigation, on October 22, 2013, the NCAA handed Haith, who had by that point left for Missouri, a five-game suspension to open the 2013–14 season.
-Once Haith returned to the sideline the club managed to rack up wins over Northwestern, Nevada, West Virginia, UCLA and at NC State to complete the non-conference season.

 Missouri

 On April 4, 2011, Haith accepted the head coaching job at the University of Missouri.

 First year (2011–12 season)

 In his first year at Missouri, Haith inherited a team that a year before went 23–11 and lost in the opening round of the NCAA tournament.
 From that team, only nine players returned for Haith's first year, leaving him with a short bench, though the team had six seniors and had been to the NCAA tournament each of the last three seasons.

 The bench got even shorter when senior Laurence Bowers, the team's second-best returning scorer and leading rebounder, went down with a torn ACL before the season began and after the first semester when sophomore Kadeem Green transferred.
 The loss of both Bowers and Green left Haith with only two post players and just seven total scholarship players for his first season at Mizzou.

 To make up for this deficiency, Haith and his staff put into place a four-guard system to attempt to take advantage of the speed, passing, and outside shooting of his roster.
 The system resulted in the Tigers setting a school record for the most regular season wins with 27.
 The Tigers went 13–0 in the non-conference and 14–4 in Big 12 play, and went 3–0 in the Sprint Center in Kansas City to win the Big 12 tournament.

 At 30–4, the Tigers were given a 2-seed in the West bracket of the NCAA tournament, where they were upset by 15-seed Norfolk State 86–84 in their first game, ending their season at 30–5.

 On March 19, 2012, the United States Basketball Writers Association awarded Haith the Henry Iba Award as national coach of the year.
 On March 30, 2012, Haith was named the Associated Press College Basketball Coach of the Year.